So you had a great idea, did you?

 “The most common mistake startups make is to solve problems no one has”

-Validating your idea is the first step on your startup journey.
+Validating your idea is one of the first steps to take when starting your startup.
 You don’t have to overcomplicate it.
 Even a little bit of research will make you smarter than you were before.
 And we bet you like being smart.

 Luckily being smart doesn't mean having to do everything yourself.
 So of course we've already made a step-by-step guide for validating your idea.
 All you have to do is use it.